Jobs growth strong in the jewel of the Midwest, part 1

 "We see a lot of relocation to Chicago, from everywhere," Pirrie explained, "for two main reasons: either they want to move to the big city from smaller towns, or because they hear the people in Chicago are just so nice."

 Whatever the reason, those who do end up seeking employment in Chicago can rest assured something will come their way.
 Contrary to popular belief, in some cases it helps to be an experienced professional changing industries, while in other cases it's advantageous to be a recent college grad with a few internships under the belt.
-That's because many organizations seek temp-to-perm hires, for which young people just entering the workforce are ideally suited.
+That's because many organizations seek contract-to-perm hires, for which young people just entering the workforce are ideally suited.

 That aside, Pirrie's number one piece of advice for both employers and job-seekers was to keep an open mind.
 Applicants must consider a variety of jobs and titles, while it's on employers to prioritize potential over experience.